PedestrianDynamics/PedPy/README.md

 # pedpy

 `pedpy` is a python module for pedestrian movement analysis.
+It implements different measurement methods for density, velocity and flow.

 This repo is a port from the original `JPSreport` to a Python implementation, and will provide the same functionalities.